amortensen/dots-protocol/draft-teague-dots-protocol.md

 A filter can be represented as a map or dictionary with the following
 attributes:

+id:
+: a client-generated integer value acting as a unique identifier for the filter.

 af:
 : address family of the flow to filter, must be one of "ipv4" or "ipv6".
 This attribute is required in all filters.

-dstpfx:
+src:
+: source prefix of the flow(s) to filter.

+sport:
+: source port of the flow(s) to filter.

+dst:
-: destination prefix of the flow to filter, where the prefix format is daddr value must be
+: destination prefix of the flow(s) to filter.

-TBD:
+dport:
+: destination port of the flow(s) to filter.

+action:
+: The action to apply to flows matching the filter.
+The action MUST be one of "blacklist" (i.e., drop all matching flows), "whitelist" (i.e., always forward traffic matching the filter), or "rate-limit" (i.e., control the rate of traffic matching the filter).

+Bps:
+: an integer value setting the bytes per second limit for flows matching the filter when action is "rate-limit".

-#### PUT {+dataroot}/filters/{+mitigation-id}
+#### POST {+dataroot}/filters/{+mitigation-id}

-A POST request over the data channel to the /filters endpoint on a DOTS server permits a DOTS client to manage traffic-rate policy for a mitigation:
+A POST request over the data channel to the /filters endpoint on a DOTS server permits a DOTS client to manage filtering policy for a mitigation:

 ~~~~~
     POST /dots/v1/data/filters/42 HTTP/1.1